SachinSAgrawal/SachinSAgrawal/README.md

 I am a full-stack web developer who has coded multiple websites (see below) and has also made a custom device details plugin for YOURLS. <br>
 Other projects I have worked on include making two fun Discord bots and many math/science programs for TI-84 Plus CE calculators. <br>
 I’ve gotten into 3D printing/modeling with my Prusa, and while I am no expert at CAD, I have posted a few of my designs on Printables. <br>
-In my free time, I like to play the popular block-based videogame Minecraft, and I post Minecraft videos on my YouTube channel. <br>
+In my free time, I like to play the popular block-based videogame Minecraft, and I post primarily Minecraft videos on my YouTube channel. <br>
 Some of my other hobbies besides coding and Minecraft include playing the violin, traveling, photography, lacrosse, rickrolling, and reading. <br>

 ## Websites